 Physics: Astrophysics, Physics: Atomic and Molecular

 The successful candidate will have a strong background in at least some of the areas listed above, a proven research ability, and evidence of future research potential.
-The candidate is expected to be able to work well independently and cooperatively with a team and to communicate the results of his/her research both orally and in writing.
+They are expected to be able to work well independently and cooperatively with a team and to communicate the results of their research both orally and in writing.
 Demonstrated written and oral communication skills are highly desirable.
-Questions regarding this position can be addressed to Dr. Savin at email@example.com.
+Questions regarding this position can be addressed to Dr. Savin at firstname.lastname@example.org.

 Applicants should submit a cover letter, curriculum vitae (including a list of publications) and statement of past research.
 In addition, they should arrange to have three letters of reference sent directly by the writers to Dr. Savin.
 Applications will be considered only after all of the requested material has been received.
-Applications and letters should be submitted by email to firstname.lastname@example.org.
-Screening of applicants will begin immediately and will continue until the position has been filled.
+Applications can be submitted via email to email@example.com.
+Screening of applicants will begin immediately and will continue until the position is filled.

 Columbia is an Equal Opportunity Employer/Disability/Veteran Employer.
 CAL values a diverse workforce and culture of inclusion, which are keys to attracting and engaging the brightest minds to further our record of scientific excellence and groundbreaking innovations.
 Applications from women, minorities, and other underrepresented groups are strongly encouraged.